bencoveney/learning-assembly/README.md

 # Compiler

-Goals:
+## Goals

-- Learn lower level concepts.
+- Learn lower level software concepts.

-Non-goals:

-- Language design.
+## Non-goals

+- Design a novel or interesting programming language.
 - Learn how to build hardware.
-- Learn how old computers worked.

-Plan:
+## Plan:

 - Figure out enough ASM to barely write a compiler.
 - Implement compiler in ASM (language to assembly).